 Investment company shares are among the most common indirect pooled investment vehicles.
 Investment companies include investment trusts or closed-end mutual funds, open-end mutual funds, exchange traded funds (ETFs), and unit investment trusts (UITs).
 The sole purpose of these companies is to own investment securities and assets.
 They in turn are owned by their investors who share in the companies’ profits and losses in proportion to their ownership shares.

-These investment companies are organized as corporations, business trusts, master limited partnerships, or limited liability corporations.
-Their ownership shares are known as shares, units, or partnership interests.
+Investment companies may be organized as corporations, business trusts, master limited partnerships, or limited liability corporations.
+Depending on their form of organization, their ownership shares are known as shares, units, or partnership interests.

-Note that the investors do not share the ownership of the investment securities and assets.
-Instead, they share the ownership of the investment company that owns these securities and assets.
+Note that the investors in an investment company do not share ownership of the investment securities and assets held by the investment company.
+Instead, they share in the ownership of the investment company that owns these securities and assets.
 They are the beneficial owners of the investment company’s assets, but not the legal owners.

 Depending on their form of legal organization, investment companies are overseen by a board of directors, a board of trustees, a general partner, or a single trustee.
 The overseer hires professional investment managers who generally work for the company on a contractual basis in exchange for a management fee paid by the company from its assets.
 The investment managers choose the securities held by the company.
 The company also pays fees to the directors (or trustees) for their service.
 Most investment companies have no employees.

-In many countries, investment company directors or trustees must be independent of the investment managers.
+In some countries, investment company directors or trustees must be independent of the investment managers.
 In other countries, the managers may also serve as directors.

 The four main types of investment companies differ primarily in how investors trade them and in how they are managed.
-Closed-end funds, unit investment trusts, and ETFs trade in organized secondary markets just as do common stocks.
+Closed-end funds, unit investment trusts, and ETFs trade in organized secondary markets just like common stocks.
 Open-end funds are redeemable securities that the funds sell to and redeem from their investors.
-ETFs are also redeemable securities, but only authorized participants can trade these securities with the funds.
+ETFs are also redeemable securities, but only authorized participants can trade (purchase or redeem) these securities directly with the investment companies.
 Everyone else must trade them in secondary markets.

-The managers of almost all closed-end funds employ active management strategies.
-Unit investment trusts are not managed at all.
+Investment companies also vary by whether their managers employ active or passive investment strategies.
+Almost all closed-end funds employ active management strategies.
+In contrast, unit investment trusts are not managed at all.
 They simply hold a fixed portfolio of securities that the sponsor chooses it organizes and funds the trust.
-The managers of open-end mutual funds employ active or passive investment strategies, depending on the fund.
+Open-end mutual funds employ active or passive investment strategies, depending on the fund.
 Most actively traded ETFs employ passive indexing strategies, but some are actively managed.

 Closed-end funds

 Among the various fund types, closed-end funds are most like standard corporations.
-They sell shares to the public in initial public offerings soon after they are first organized, and then use the proceeds to purchase investment securities and assets.
+They sell shares to the public in initial public offerings soon after they are first organized, and then use the proceeds to purchase investment securities or other assets.
 These shares generally remain outstanding for the life of the fund.
-Closed-end funds also may sell additional shares to the public in secondary offerings or through rights offerings, but these events usually are quite rare.
+Closed-end funds also may sell additional shares to the public in secondary offerings or through rights offerings, but these events are uncommon.
 Once their shares are issued, closed-end funds almost never repurchase them.
-Accordingly, their total number of shares outstanding rarely changes.
+Accordingly, the total number of shares outstanding for most closed-end funds rarely changes.

-Following the initial public offering, investors who want to buy or sell a closed-end fund generally trade its shares at exchanges and through dealers.
+Following the initial public offering, investors who want to buy or sell a closed-end fund trade its shares at exchanges and through dealers.
 The closed-end fund does not participate in these transactions besides registering the resulting ownership changes.
 Investors buy and sell the shares at whatever prices they can arrange.